CAESar: Conditional Autoregressive Expected Shortfall: Results

 The algorithms are tested on three different confidence levels $\theta$, namely $\theta=0.05, 0.025, 0.01$.
 Specifically, the ground truth for the Gaussian innovations reads:

 where $F_N$ and $f_N$ are, respectively, the cumulative and probability density functions of a standard normal distribution.
 Instead, as for the Student's t innovations:

 where $F_T$ is the cumulative distribution function of a standard t-distribution.
-The ES forecasts are then compared with the ground truth using both the Mean Absolute Error (MAE), the Root Mean Squared Error (RMSE), the loss functions $\mathcal{L}^\theta_B$ (Equation \eqref{eq:0127_1912}), and the loss $\mathcal{L}^\theta_P$ (Equation \eqref{eq:0208_1938}). \\ The results are displayed in Table \ref{tab:sim_study}.
-The MAE and RMSE values indicate that the best accuracy results are achieved by CAESar and K-CAViaR.
-Specifically, K-CAViaR outperforms for $\theta=0.05$, CAESar outperforms for $\theta=0.01$, and there is a balanced situation for middle $\theta$.
+The ES forecasts are then compared with the ground truth risk measures using both the Mean Absolute Error (MAE) and the Root Mean Squared Error (RMSE).
+Moreover, the loss functions $\mathcal{L}^\theta_B$ (Eq. \eqref{eq:0127_1912}) and $\mathcal{L}^\theta_P$ (Eq. \eqref{eq:0208_1938}) are evaluated. \\ The results are displayed in Table \ref{tab:sim_study}.
+The MAE and RMSE values indicate that the best accuracy results are achieved by CAESar, K-CAViaR, and AL-Multi.
+Specifically, AL-Multi better works with t-generated time series.
+Furthermore, K-CAViaR outperforms CAESar for $\theta=0.05$, the opposite is true for $\theta=0.01$, and there is a balanced situation for middle $\theta$.
 It is worth noting that, as stated in \cite{patton2019dynamic}, the GAS models exhibit strong instability in the parameters optimization stage.
 Specifically, we have found that for some series, the dynamic given by these models is strongly unrealistic.
-Thus, in the comparison, we have not kept into account these series when computing the GAS losses.\\ If we look at the $\mathcal{L}^\theta_B$ and $\mathcal{L}^\theta_P$ values, we recover a predominance of CAESar and K-CAViaR.
-We also find that often, one of them outperforms the other according to a loss, but the situation is reverted according to the other loss.
+Thus, in the comparison, we have not kept into account these series when computing the GAS losses.\\ If we look at the $\mathcal{L}^\theta_B$ and $\mathcal{L}^\theta_P$ values, we recover a predominance of CAESar, K-CAViaR, and AL-Multi.
+We also find that often, one of them outperforms the others according to a loss, but the situation is reverted according to the other loss.
 Nonetheless, comparing the best algorithms according to the two classes of metrics (MAE and RMSE on one side, $\mathcal{L}^\theta_B$ and $\mathcal{L}^\theta_P$ on the other side), we find that the $\mathcal{L}^\theta_P$ used by Patton et al. in \cite{patton2019dynamic} provides results which are more similar to those of MAE and RMSE.
 Such an incoherence between the $\mathcal{L}^\theta_B$ and $\mathcal{L}^\theta_P$ losses can be explained by taking in mind that they are designed for different purposes.
 Indeed, $\mathcal{L}^\theta_P$ is constructed to jointly estimate the VaR and ES.
 Instead, $\mathcal{L}^\theta_B$ is defined to estimate the ES given the knowledge of the VaR.
 However, we do not have the true VaR, but just an estimate for it.
 This estimate could sometimes not be correct or even show a large error.
 Thus, in such a context, the value expressed by the $\mathcal{L}^\theta_B$ loss may not be indicative of the true predictor's capability of approximating the ES.
 To verify this, we evaluate the $\mathcal{L}^\theta_B$ loss by using the actual $VaR_t$ instead of its estimate $\hat{q}_t$.
 Then, we count how many times the Barrera and Patton losses agree on which algorithm is the best and the second to best.
 This happens 19 times over a sample of 20 time series.
-On the contrary, when using the quantile estimate $\hat{q}_t$, the agreement number is reduced to 9, thus confirming the above intuition.
+On the contrary, when using the quantile estimate $\hat{q}_t$, the agreement number is reduced to 9, thus confirming the above intuition.\\